japoo/docusaurus/README.md

-# docusaurus
-template for online help
+# A Jorsek template for Docusaurus